ahartogensis/ComfyUI-Unreal-plugin/README.md

    ```
    Get Hyper 3D Objects Subsystem -> Activate Object Imports
    ```

+4. Place the M_ProceduralMeshTexture material in your project for the color.

-4. Objects will be imported and animated automatically
+5. Objects will be imported and animated automatically

 ## Configuration

+Premade blueprints are included in the Blueprints folder.

 ### ComfyStream Configuration